gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

 Java EE based web application for research data management, on a container platform.

-It is primarily targeted to be used in production on [Kubernetes](https://kubernetes.io), but if you follow the same conventions, it should be able to use it with other tools like [Docker](https://docker.io) or [podman](https://podman.io).
+It is primarily targeted to be used in production on [Kubernetes](https://kubernetes.io), but if you follow the same conventions, you should be able to use it with other tools like [Docker](https://docker.io) or [podman](https://podman.io).

 ## Supported tags